 The OATT defines Reliability Needs in terms of total deficiencies relative to Reliability Criteria determined from the assessments of the BPTF performed in the RNA.
 There are two steps to analyzing the reliability of the BPTF.
 The first is to evaluate the security of the transmission system.
 The second is to evaluate the adequacy of the system, subject to the security constraints.
 The transmission adequacy and the resource adequacy assessments are performed together.

 Transmission security is the ability of the power system to withstand disturbances, such as electric short circuits or unanticipated loss of system elements, and continue to supply and deliver electricity.
 Transmission security is assessed deterministically with potential disturbances being applied without concern for the likelihood of the disturbance in the assessment.
-These disturbances (single-element and multiple-element contingencies) are categorized as the design criteria contingencies, explicitly defined in the Reliability Criteria.
+These disturbances (single-element and multiple-element contingencies) are categorized as the design criteria contingencies, which are explicitly defined in the Reliability Criteria.
 The impacts resulting from applying these design criteria contingencies are assessed to determine whether thermal loading, voltage, or stability violations will occur.
 In addition, the NYISO performs a short circuit analysis to determine if the system can clear faulted facilities reliably under short circuit conditions.
 The NYISO’s “Guideline for Fault Current Assessment” describes the methodology for that analysis.

 The analysis for the transmission security assessment is conducted in accordance with NERC Reliability Standards, NPCC Transmission Design Criteria, and the NYSRC Reliability Rules.
 Contingency analysis is performed on the BPTF to evaluate thermal and voltage performance under design contingency conditions using the Siemens PTI PSS®E and PowerGEM TARA programs.
 Generation is dispatched to match load plus system losses, while respecting transmission security.
 Scheduled inter-area transfers modeled in the base case between the NYCA and neighboring systems are held constant.